Pan Am Flight 843: Aftermath

 The number-4 engine ripped through the roof of a cabinet shop in San Bruno.
 Slashing through a wooden beam, the jet engine then penetrated an 8 inch thick concrete wall, damaging equipment outside, and came to rest on a mound of soil.
 A large section of wing came down on Grand Avenue in South San Francisco, starting a grass fire.
 A 6 ft section of the wing hit the ground in Holy Cross Cemetery and a charred chunk of the engine exhaust struck the rear of a housing area, also in South San Francisco.
 No injuries were reported.

 While the passengers waited, Pan Am dispatched another 707 to Travis AFB to collect them and continue across the Pacific.
 This plane's nose gear collapsed on the runway, leaving the passengers dumbstruck.
 A third aircraft was sent, landing safely.
 Of the original 143 passengers, all but eight boarded the flight to Hawaii.

 Aircraft history

 N761PA, Boeing 707-321B, Clipper Friendship, C/N 18336, was delivered to Pan Am on June 13, 1962.
 The aircraft was rebuilt and returned to service after this accident.
-It was withdrawn from use in December 1976, and placed in storage at Miami, Florida.
+It made an appearance in the 1966 film Dimension 5.
+In December 1976 the aircraft was withdrawn from service and placed in storage at Miami, Florida.
 Pan Am sold this Boeing 707 on March 10, 1977, to Dolphin Aviation, Inc., which in turn sold it to Air Manila, registered RP-C7075, on May 1, 1977.
 After several more operators, this Boeing 707 was bought on May 7, 1986, by the Boeing Military Airplane Company, and used as a source of spares for the Boeing KC-135E program.
-The repaired aircraft made an appearance in the 1966 film Dimension 5 @ 6:02.
 Reportedly, portions of the airframe are still extant at Davis-Monthan Air Force Base, Arizona.